7.2.4 Text Box

 - The app initializes with the featureUpdateDiv assigned a style of display: none, causing it to be invisible.
 It later has its display property set to display: block to make it visible.
 You can read more about the display property at w3schools.

-- The text boxes are created using input elements of type="text".
+- Text boxes are created using input elements of type="text".

 - The input element has a placeholder attribute, which is used to provide a prompt to the user on the sort of entry expected in the box.